g3n/engine/README.md

 * Hierarchical scene graph.
 Any node can contain other nodes.
 * Supports perspective and orthographic cameras.
-The camera can be controlled by the orbit control which allow zoom, rotation and pan using the mouse or keyboard.
+The camera can be controlled by the orbit control which allow zooming, rotation and panning using the mouse or keyboard.
-* Suports ambient, directional and spot lights.
+* Suports ambient, directional, point and spot lights.
 Many lights can be added to the scene.
+* Generators for primitive geometries such as: lines, box, sphere, cylinder and torus.
 * Loaders for the following 3D formats: Obj and Collada
-* Basic GUI supporting the following widgets: label, image, button checkbox, radiobutton, edit, list, dropdown, tree, folder and layouts(horizontal box, vertical box, grid, dock)
+* Basic GUI supporting the following widgets: label, image, button, checkbox, radiobutton, edit, list, dropdown, tree, folder and layouts(horizontal box, vertical box, grid, dock)
+* Users' applications can use their own vertex and fragment shaders.
-* Spatial audio support.
+* Spatial audio support supports playing sound from wave or Ogg Vorbis files.

 # Basic application